panthernet/ThunderED/readme.md

 * Query any char or corp info including the cyno and danger probability
 * Receive pings from external messengers like Jabber, IRC, Telegram
 * Keep track of personal and corp contracts
+* Keep track of industry jobs for members and corporations

 ## Supported Modules
 * Web Auth - authenticate EVE characters in Discord using built-in web server, use JackKnife utility to inspect them before you accept them into your community
-* Web Config Editor - WIP module which allows sensitive config parts edit from web interface
 * Auth Check - check users access rights and strip permissions when char leaves your corp or ally
-* Live Kill Feed - feed live EVE killmails into multiple channels using ZKill WebSockets or RedisQ
+* Live Kill Feed - feed live EVE killmails into multiple channels with unmatched filtering capabilities including region, constellation, system radius, ISK, ships, members and other filters.
-* Radius Kill Feed - feed live killmails in a radius around selected systems, constellations and regions into multiple channels
-* Notifications Feed - feed EVE notifications from different characters into multiple channels
+* Notifications Feed - feed EVE notifications from characters and corporations into multiple channels
 * Char & corp search - fetch information about characters and corps using special commands
 * EVE Time - get EVE Online time
 * Price Check - check relevant prices on item in all major trade hubs using special commands